vanilla/docs/content/developer/framework/database.md

 `primaryKey()` creates an auto-incrementing column.
 The Gender column uses an array to create an `enum` type; the rest are self-explanatory.

 The `set()` method takes 2 parameters which should nearly _always_ be false, which is their default.
-The first is `$Explicit` which is whether to force the structure of the table to match _exactly_ the definition above.
-The second is `$Drop` which is whether to drop and recreate the table.
+The first is `$explicit` which is whether to force the structure of the table to match _exactly_ the definition above.
+The second is `$drop` which is whether to drop and recreate the table.